dtaralla/rrise/README.md

   - Build tools (same as Rust, for the `cc` crate)
   - Wwise support for Visual Studio 2015 (14.0), 2017 (15.0), 2019 (16.0), 2022 (17.0)[^2] deployment platform
   - Make sure the `WWISESDK` environment variable is set to the SDK folder of your Wwise installation
+    - If you are planning to work with a Wwise 2021.x project, make sure to enable the `legacy` feature of this crate too
 - **On Linux: `clang`**
   - `g++` (for `libstdc++`)
   - Copy the SDK folder from a Windows[^3] install of Wwise on your Linux workstation (for instance in /opt/wwise)